joshfreeman00/MatchTheDoggo/README.md

  - Image for dog6 can be found [here.](https://unsplash.com/photos/Mv9hjnEUHR4)
  - Image for dog7 can be found [here.](https://unsplash.com/photos/brFsZ7qszSY)
 * [pngset] - The image for the back of the card can be found [here.](https://pngset.com/download-free-png-kooct)
-* [tinloof.com](https://tinloof.com/blog/how-to-build-a-stopwatch-with-html-css-js-react-part-2) - Fundemental code for the timer.
+* [tinloof.com](https://tinloof.com/blog/how-to-build-a-stopwatch-with-html-css-js-react-part-2) - Fundamental code for the timer.
-* [Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/) - Fundemental code for flipping cards animation.
+* [Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/) - Fundamental code for flipping cards animation.

 ## Acknowledgements